MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-forms-advanced.md

 ## Troubleshoot

-When troubleshooting, consider the following information
+When troubleshooting, consider the following information:

 * BIG-IP performs FBA SSO as it parses the sign in form at the URI
   * BIG-IP seeks the username and password element tags from your configuration
-* Ensure element tags are consistent, or SSO fails
+* Confirm element tags are consistent, or SSO fails
 * Complex forms generated dynamically might require dev tool analysis to understand the sign in form
-* Client-initiated is better for sign in pages with multiple forms
+* Client initiation is better for sign in pages with multiple forms
   * You can specify form name and customize the JavaScript form handler logic
-* Both FBA SSO methods optimize user experience and security by hiding form interactions:
+* FBA SSO methods optimize user experience and security by hiding form interactions:
   * You can validate if the credentials are injected
   * In client-initiated mode, disable form autosubmission in your SSO profile
   * Use dev tools to disable the two style properties that prevent the sign in page from appearing